BafS/Genetic-Algorithms-notebooks/README.md

 ![Evolutionnary graph](report/evolutionnary.png)\

 The blue curve seen in the plot above represents the fitness score for each generation.
-The range varies a lot and is due to the penalty.
+The range varies a lot and is due to the lack of penalty.

 ![Heatmap](report/heatmap.png)\